Nationals vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- When it comes to the over/under, the Nationals and their opponents are 4-5-1 in their last 10 games.

-- The last 10 Nationals contests have not had a runline posted by bookmakers.
+- The past 10 Nationals matchups have not had a spread posted by oddsmakers.

 Nationals Betting Records & Stats